Applicants need approval from their institution which must be a HELOA institutional member.

 Group Committees – In addition to the Group Chair, there are also group Vice-Chair positions, Group VC (Membership & Communications) and VC (Training & Partnerships).
 These are elected positions which are open to full HELOA members and are communicated through group emails.

-Associate Member Representative – The Associate Member Representative is designed to represent members from associate member institutions.
+National Representative for Associate Members -The National Representative for Associate Members role e is designed to represent members from associate member institutions.
 This post will work closely with the UK VC (Membership & Administration).

 UCAS Groups – HELOA currently has a UCAS Events Working Group and a UCAS Product Development Group.
 Both groups have elected HELOA representatives from each of the nine groups and key stakeholders from the UCAS team.
 The opportunity to become involved in these groups is for full HELOA members and is communicated through group emails.